gis-ops/dbscan-clustering/README.md

 ![HERE Maps Places and DBScan Clusters](https://user-images.githubusercontent.com/10322094/62734878-49bc9800-ba2a-11e9-9341-2d8215501c23.jpg)

-In this tutorial you will learn how to use ReactJS, Redux, TurfJS and Leaflet to create a simple but powerful maps application which is capable of consuming the HERE Places API and with these able to compute clusters with [DBScan](https://en.wikipedia.org/wiki/DBSCAN).
+In this tutorial you will learn how to use ReactJS, Redux, TurfJS and Leaflet to create a simple but powerful maps application which is capable of consuming the HERE Places API and with these places is able to compute clusters with the almighty [Density Based Clustering Algoritm With Noise](https://en.wikipedia.org/wiki/DBSCAN).

 Ummmh, so what are clustering algorithms good for?
 Let's have a look what wikipedia says.